The company was founded in 1947 by Albert M. Mercer, K. Linwood Stauffer and Robert Faust, hobbyists who believed that

-Penn Line also produced a small 0-4-0 Whitcomb D2 Mini-Diesel Switcher Locomotive that was very popular.
+The Penn Line produced small 0-4-0 Whitcomb D2 Mini-Diesel Switcher Locomotive kit was very popular with hobbyists.
 In the

-early 1960s, Penn Line entered the emerging slot car market.
+early 1960's, Penn Line entered the emerging slot car market.
 They attempted to bring the same realism that they had used in

 model railroading to slot car racing.
-They produced a nicely detailed, but poorly powered Indianapolis-style set endorsed by A. J. Foyt.
+They produced a nicely detailed, but poorly powered Indianapolis-style set endorsed by